 While the criteria for high-quality instructional materials is broad, key indicators can be applied to materials to determine their effectiveness for student learning.
 For this Teach With INFOhio blog series, the premium content provided by INFOhio will be shared, highlighted by its

 These are the categories of criteria for the RemotEDx Instructional Materials Rubric, developed by INFOhio's Instructional Team in collaboration with the Ohio Department of Education.
 EdReports' and Achieve's EQuIP rubrics were models for this tool.
 You can feel secure knowing that using the instructional materials from INFOhio will provide students with the quality materials they need to be successful and grow as learners.

 Through RemotEDx funding, INFOhio is excited to license new resources and expand features with previously licensed resources offering Ohio parents, educators, and students access to quality content.
-PebbleGo Next from Capstone is a resource designed for upper elementary students in grades 3-5 with standards-aligned articles, activities, videos, and games in five distinct databases: American Indian History, Biographies, Science, Social Studies, and States.
+PebbleGo Next from Capstone is a resource designed for upper elementary students in grades 3-5 with standards-aligned articles, activities, videos, and games in six distinct databases: Indigenous Peoples' History, Biographies, Science, Social Studies, Health, and States.

 PebbleGo Next provides articles sorted by content area and organized by topic for ease of use and understanding.
 It also includes games and videos to engage all learners.
 Capstone Connect, a database housed within the PebbleGo Next resource, is a unique complementary database for teachers that connects the article content to Ohio Learning Standards and provides printable instructional materials.

 Educators can feel secure in using PebbleGo Next for quality content to supplement curriculums and scaffold learning.
 Content such as articles, videos, and games meets the criteria set by the RemotEDx Instructional Materials Rubric and support rigor and acceleration in classrooms.